bblanchon/ArduinoJson/JsonParser/README.md

 ### 3. JsonParser not in memory

-To reduce the memory consumption, `JsonArray` and `JsonHashTable` contains pointer to the token that are inside the `JsonParser`.
+To reduce the memory consumption, `JsonValue`, `JsonArray` and `JsonObject` contains pointer to the token that are inside the `JsonParser`.
 This can only work if the `JsonParser` is still in memory.

 For example, don't do this: